So, you want to learn (f)MRI

 How long does it take?

-Assuming no prior experience, my best guess is that it usually takes PhD students 1-2 years to become comfortable designing and analyzing fMRI experiments relatively independently.
+Assuming no prior experience, my best guess is that it usually takes people 1-2 years to become comfortable designing and analyzing fMRI experiments relatively independently.
 There is an enormous amount of variability in this; the biggest factor is probably someone's motivation (and, relatedly, the amount of time they invest).

 Because becoming a competent brain imager is not a quick process, I typically don't plan on people doing 1-2 year research projects in my lab doing their own MRI study or analyses.